robersonliou/KissExcel/README.md

 ![Build](https://github.com/robersonliou/KissExcel/workflows/KissExcel-CI/badge.svg)

 ### ⭐️ Giving Star!
-We appreciate your ispiration.
+We appreciate for your inspiration.

 ## What is KissExcel?